Vapor-Systems/soracom_device_manager/docs/features/software-updates.md

 3. The speed class will be reverted to the original setting
 4. You'll return to the device action menu

+!!! warning
+    If the ssh connection seems to be hanging after the reboot is issued, you may press `ctrl+c`.
+The class speed will still revert back to it's default and you will return to the VST Soracom Device Manager without issue.

 ## Update Logs and Monitoring

 During the update process, you'll see detailed logs in real-time: